ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202615 min read

 Advance notice helps most on longer routes

 For a single local hop, walking up to the gate usually works.
-For multi-transfer trips or shinkansen travel, arranging assistance the day before, or earlier, gives staff time to coordinate between stations.
+For multi-transfer trips or Shinkansen travel, arranging assistance the day before, or earlier, gives staff time to coordinate between stations.

 🎯Don't Miss